-At its Committee meeting in February 2007, the Committee approved participation of the CEO and other executive officers in their respective Annual Incentive Plans for 2007.
-Mr. Roberts was the only person designated as a participant in the Executive Officer Annual Incentive Bonus Plan at that time.
-The maximum payout levels for 2007 were 150 percent of base salary for the CEO and 105 percent of the base salaries for the other executive officers who report to the CEO and serve on the executive management team (the "Management Executives").
-The target payout levels for 2007 were 100 percent of base salary for the CEO and 70 percent of the base salaries for the Management Executives.
-In 2008 the target and maximum payout levels will remain the same.
-The Committee established two financial measures for these plans, consisting of net sales and net earnings growth over the prior year.
-The measures were equally weighted.
-Increases in net sales and net earnings growth were selected as the metrics against which to measure the officers' performance for the annual incentive plan because the Committee desires to motivate the officers to achieve profitable business growth consistent with our aggressive long-term financial objectives.
+At its meeting in February 2008, the Committee approved participation of the CEO and other executive officers in their respective Annual Incentive Plans for 2008.
+Mr. McHale was the only person designated as a participant in the Executive Officer Annual Incentive Bonus Plan.
+The maximum payout levels for 2008 were 150 percent of base salary for the CEO and 105 percent of the base salaries for the other executive officers who report to the CEO and serve on the executive management team (the "Management Executives").
+The target payout levels for 2008 were 100 percent of base salary for the CEO and 70 percent of the base salaries for the Management Executives.

-The 2007 incentive award payouts were set based upon the achievement of specified levels of growth in net sales and net earnings.
-Potential annual incentive payouts are based on various levels of growth over the previous year.
-In setting these growth percentages, the committee selects amounts that are approximately equal to various multiples of forecasted real Gross Domestic Product ("GDP") growth.
+The Committee established two financial measures for these plans, consisting of net sales and earnings per share ("EPS") growth over the prior year.
+Starting in 2008, the EPS metric replaced the net earnings metric because the Committee believes EPS more closely aligns management with shareholders' interests, it is a visible metric that is easy to communicate, and it is a commonly used profit metric.
+Net sales and EPS growth were selected as the metrics against which to measure the officers' performance for the Annual Incentive Plans because the Committee desires to motivate the officers to achieve profitable business growth consistent with our long-term financial objectives.
+Potential annual incentive payouts are typically based on various levels of growth over the previous year.
+In setting these growth percentages, the Committee selects amounts approximately equal to various multiples of forecasted real U.S. Gross Domestic Product ("GDP") growth.

+The 2008 incentive award payouts were based upon the achievement of specified levels of growth in net sales and EPS.
 The target sales growth was approximately two times forecasted GDP growth and the maximum sales growth was approximately four times forecasted GDP growth.
-The target earnings growth was approximately three times forecasted GDP growth and the maximum earnings growth was approximately six times forecasted GDP growth.
-The minimum, target and maximum sales growth targets established for 2007 were growth exceeding 100 percent, 105 percent and 110 percent of prior year, respectively.
-The minimum, target and maximum earnings growth targets established were growth exceeding 95 percent, 107 percent and 115 percent of prior year, respectively.
-Net sales of \$841.3 million in 2007 represents an increase in net sales of 3 percent over 2006, and net earnings of \$152.8 million in 2007 represents an increase in net earnings of 2 percent from 2006, which, together, led to the amounts paid out under the incentive plans.
-The Committee has the authority to make adjustments to the incentive payout award based on unanticipated or special circumstances.
-At its February 2008 meeting, the Committee awarded an additional amount to each executive officer which amount generally reflected an adjustment made to net earnings taking into consideration the impact of interest expense and income arising from our 2007 share repurchase program.
+The target EPS growth was approximately three times forecasted GDP growth and the maximum EPS growth was approximately six times forecasted GDP growth.
+The threshold, target and maximum sales growth targets established for 2008 were growth of 0 percent, 4 percent and 8 percent over the prior year, respectively.
+The threshold, target and maximum EPS growth targets established were growth of -5 percent, 6 percent and 12 percent over the prior year, respectively.

+Net sales of \$817.3 million in 2008 represents a decrease in net sales of approximately 3 percent versus 2007, and EPS of \$1.99 in 2008 represents a decrease in EPS of approximately 14 percent versus 2007, which, together, led to a determination that no bonuses would be paid out under the Annual Incentive Plans.
+The Committee has the authority to make adjustments to the Executive Officer Bonus Plan payout award based on unanticipated or special circumstances, but no such adjustment was made.